Uniswap/docs/CONTRIBUTING.md

 **Note:** There are a few workflow options.
 If you're unsure about any commands or want to use a different workflow, feel free.
 For help, checkout the [GitHub Docs](https://docs.github.com/en) and this [git cheatsheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet).

 1. On your local machine, make sure you're in the uniswap-docs directory.
   `cd uniswap-docs`
-2.Specify the Uniswap/uniswap-docs repo as the `upstream` remote repository for your local repo (the files that are now locally on your computer).
+2. Specify the Uniswap/uniswap-docs repo as the `upstream` remote repository for your local repo (the files that are now locally on your computer).
 `git remote add upstream https://github.com/Uniswap/uniswap-docs.git`
 3. [Sync your fork](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-from-the-command-line) with `upstream`.
 4. Create and checkout a new branch: